My naturally gaited Tennessee walking horse and I took a stab at Western Dressage, and we weren’t the only gaited horse entry!

 By Jennifer Klitzke

-My naturally gaited Tennessee walking horse mare, Gift of Freedom, and I took our a stab at Western Gaited Dressage for the first time in three years of showing gaited dressage at schooling shows.
-Walker’s Triple R in Cambridge offered classes in traditional dressage, western dressage, gaited dressage and western gaited dressage.
+My naturally gaited Tennessee walking horse mare, Gift of Freedom, and I took a stab at Western Dressage for the first time.
+A stable in Cambridge, MN offered classes in traditional dressage, western dressage, gaited dressage and western gaited dressage.
 I was thrilled because this was also the first dressage show we’ve attended in which we weren’t the only gaited dressage entry!
-There was another gaited dressage horse and rider team who rode FOSH Intro A and FOSH Intro B tests.
+There was another gaited horse and rider team who rode FOSH Intro A and FOSH Intro B tests.

 Since no Western Gaited Dressage tests are currently available, Makana and I rode the NWHA tests.
 We received a 68% on NWHA gaited first level test one and a 65% on NWHA gaited training level test one.
 Highlights were receiving a “9” on our centerline/halt first level test and “8’s” on our free walk on a long rein.